uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 The Special Rapporteur further concluded that states should ensure that

-memorial policies contribute to, in particular … providing symbolic reparation and public recognition to the victims in ways that respond to the needs of all victims oppressed in a recent or distant past and contribute to their healing … the development of reconciliation policies between groups … [and] promoting civic engagement, critical thinking and stimulating discussions on the representation of the past, as well as contemporary challenges of exclusion and violence.[^232]
+> memorial policies contribute to, in particular … providing symbolic reparation and public recognition to the victims in ways that respond to the needs of all victims oppressed in a recent or distant past and contribute to their healing … the development of reconciliation policies between groups … [and] promoting civic engagement, critical thinking and stimulating discussions on the representation of the past, as well as contemporary challenges of exclusion and violence.[^232]

 The report recommended that states and relevant stakeholders

-promote critical thinking on past events by ensuring that memorialisation processes are complemented by measures fostering historical awareness and support the implementation and outreach of high-quality research projects, cultural interventions that encourage people’s direct engagement and educational activities…
+> promote critical thinking on past events by ensuring that memorialisation processes are complemented by measures fostering historical awareness and support the implementation and outreach of high-quality research projects, cultural interventions that encourage people’s direct engagement and educational activities…
 States should ensure the availability of public spaces for a diversity of narratives conveyed in artistic expressions and multiply opportunities for such narratives to engage with each other…
-[States must also] take into consideration the cultural dimension of memorial processes, including where repression has targeted indigenous peoples.[^233]
+[States must also] take into consideration the<!--x-->
+cultural dimension of memorial processes, including where repression has targeted indigenous peoples.[^233]

 The Commission concurs with these conclusions and recommendations.